-- Start early.
+- Read the assignment carefully and make sure you understand what is being asked in each Task. - Start early.
 This doesn't mean you start writing code right away, but you should at least read the description, clone the assignment repository, and look for "missing links". - Make sure you understand the provided starter code.
 Ask questions early if not. - Each argument to a program is a string, that is, the value is actually a memory address pointing to the first character of the string in memory. - The above is reflected in the signature of main, which is int main(int argc, char argv[]) argc is the argument count, and argv is an array of strings.
 Each string is an array of characters, ending with a null byte/character (i.e., a character whose numeric ASCII value is 0).
 An array is represented as the address of (= a pointer to) its first element. - The first element of argv is always the path and name of the executable.
 This means the actual arguments start at argv[1]. - The return value of main is the exit code or exit status of the program.
-We return 0 by default to signal success. - Pay close attention to assembly calling conventions and the use of registers when calling C functions, or when writing functions. - For recursive functions, you will need to use the stack to remember values of registers.
-You can use push and pop or you can use offsets from %rbp as "local variables". - Use examples from the lectures and the labs to help you get unstuck and ask questions.
+We return 0 by default to signal success. - You can use standard C functions like atol where needed. - Pay close attention to assembly calling conventions and the use of registers when calling C functions, or when writing functions. - Use examples from the lectures and the labs to help you get unstuck and ask questions. - Learn more about Makefiles: https://makefiletutorial.com/